 No!
 Mine is actually pretty awful.
 Lettering is a form of drawing.
-So, sure you need some natural drawing talent, but if you have the passion to do it and you’re willing to show up each day and practice, you’ll make a ton of progress.
+So, sure you need some natural drawing talent, but if you have the passion and you’re willing to show up each day and practice, you’ll make a ton of progress.

 Where did you go to design school and do I really need to go?

 Since I already had two degrees this program was perfect for me.
 I got an Advanced Certificate in Graphic Design with a Branding Concentration.
-It was a 15 month program and it was largely work at your own pace.
+It was a 15-month program and was largely work at your own pace.
 I finished in just under a year.

 I was also 30 with 3 kids under 4 when I decided to go back to school again…so I didn’t have a ton of time or energy for much at that point in life.

 The program I did was perfect for learning the Adobe Programs (Photoshop, Adobe Illustrator, and In Design) plus learning a bunch of important design basics like Color Theory, the History of Typography, and more.
 I had a really great experience at Sessions.

 You’re a lefty!
 Any tips for fellow lefties?

 - Practice.
 Practice.
 Practice.
 We lefties often need to work harder at lettering and calligraphy, but it can be done!
 The more you practice, the more natural it starts to feel.
 It gets easier and you work continually improves.
 I keep all my old sketchbooks so I can look back and see all the progress I’ve made over the years.

 - Learn the rules.
 But it’s ok to break them and do what works for you.
 This is especially true of how you hold the pencil/marker/paintbrush (with the exception of needing to work from a roughly 45-degree angle for brush calligraphy).

 - Use a guard sheet.
 This is simply placing a scrap paper under your hand to keep from smearing your work.